 Students who do not receive an offer of admission and wish to re-apply to the program in subsequent years, must complete a new application as specified by the PharmCAS system, and fulfill any new pre-pharmacy or admission requirements that apply.

-Applicants should be aware that the pharmacy curriculum is split between the Big Rapids campus and other sites throughout the state.
-The first four semesters are in Big Rapids, and the next two are in either Grand Rapids or Kalamazoo.
-The last two semesters consist of practice rotations that are located throughout the state, but center around Grand Rapids, Kalamazoo and Lansing.
+Applicants should be aware that the professional pharmacy curriculum is split between the Big Rapids campus and other sites throughout the state.
+The first two professional year courses are taught in Big Rapids.
+The third professional year is taught in Grand Rapids.
+The fourth professional year consists of practice rotations that are located throughout the State of Michigan.
 Students will be required to spend a portion of each summer semester in experiential rotations.

 Admission to the Doctor of Pharmacy program is conditional on a number of factors including a criminal background check (CBC).
 The CBC must be conducted through the agency identified by the College within a defined period of time following conditional acceptance to the program.
 No other results will be accepted.
 All costs associated with the CBC will be incurred by the applicant.
 Applicants invited to the upcoming class will receive written instructions and cost estimates as part of the conditional notification of admission packet sent by the College.
 Components of the CBC include, but are not limited to:

-If an applicant is denied admission to the program (or have their conditional admittance revoked) based on the CBC, they will be informed of this in writing and be given the opportunity to: 1) Review the report (if they do not already have it); 2) Respond in writing with any further clarification or explanation of the event; and 3) Receive review of their explanation by the College of Pharmacy Admission Committee and Assistant Dean for Student Affairs and Assessment.
+If an applicant is denied admission to the program (or have their conditional admittance revoked) based on the CBC, they will be informed of this in writing and be given the opportunity to: 1) Review the report (if they do not already have it); 2) Respond in writing with any further clarification or explanation of the event; and 3) Receive review of their explanation by the College of Pharmacy Admission Committee and Director of Admissions.

 Admission to the college may be granted despite previous criminal convictions if, based on a thorough evaluation by the College and University, the severity of the crime or the period of time since the crime occurred supports admission.
 However, such students may have limited experiential options and/or delayed graduation.
 The College does not guarantee the opportunity to complete all experiential components, and therefore graduation, if an applicant is admitted with a criminal conviction(s).
 Additionally, the College reserves the right to require students to disclose his/her CBC results to all assigned experiential sites for further review and approval at any time.